 Dev Mortgageas the space name.
 See spaces management for details on creating a space.

 - Data: You can use sample data or live data.
-In the steps below, Filebeat and Metricbeat data are used.
+In the following steps, Filebeat and Metricbeat data are used.

 With the requirements in mind, here are the steps that you will work through in this tutorial: